Korea's quirky messaging apps go on offensive in text-happy Indonesia

 "A lot of my friends also use Line, and we send each other stickers instead of just texting.
 I downloaded KakaoTalk, because I watch a lot of Korean dramas and movies and saw they use cute stickers."

-KakaoTalk's journey up the ranks will also see it contend with WeChat from Tencent Holdings Ltd (0700.HK).
-Tencent established a joint venture last year with Indonesia's biggest media group, Global Mediacom Tbk PT (BMTR.JK), and is advertising heavily on television.
+KakaoTalk's journey up the ranks will also see it contend with WeChat from Tencent Holdings Ltd. Tencent established a joint venture last year with Indonesia's biggest media group, Global Mediacom Tbk PT, and is advertising heavily on television.

 "It is interesting to see the battle of messenger apps in Indonesia because it's an open field," said Enda Nasution, social media analyst and founder of social media platform Sebangsa Bersama.